-'''

 pragma Postcondition (

 [Check =>] Boolean_Expression

 [,[Message =>] String_Expression]);

-'''

 The Postcondition pragma allows specification of automatic postcondition checks for subprograms.
-These checks are similar to assertions, but are automatically inserted just prior to the return statements of the subprogram with which they are associated.
-Furthermore, the boolean expression which is the condition which must be true may contain references to function'Result in the case of a function to refer to the returned value.
+These checks are similar to assertions, but are automatically inserted just prior to the return statements of the subprogram with which they are associated (including implicit returns at the end of procedure bodies and associated exception handlers).

+In addition, the boolean expression which is the condition which must be true may contain references to function'Result in the case of a function to refer to the returned value.